bonitasoft/bonita-doc/md/user-application-case-list.md

 They can be updated anytime during the lifetime of the case.
 Search keys are optional and it is possible to define up to five search keys for a process.
 All available search keys are displayed for a given case.
-Technical note: A search key is translated by a database index in Bonita Engine.
+Technical note: There is a databse index ofr each search key.
 To know more about how to implement search keys, go to the [search keys](define-a-search-index.md) page.

 #### Search keys filter results